Carlos Pinto (Portuguese footballer): Coaching career

 Pinto's first managerial job was at F.C.
 Tirsense in the third level in 2012.
 He then worked with several teams in the second tier.

 On 1 July 2016, Pinto was appointed at his hometown club Paços de Ferreira.
 He resigned on 28 November with the team in 15th, two points above the relegation zone, and eliminated from the Taça de Portugal by lowly U.D.
 Vilafranquense.

 Pinto returned to his former employer C.D.
 Santa Clara on 8 December 2016, as their fourth manager of the season.
 He left the Azorean side on 14 May 2018 at the end of his contract, having won promotion to the top flight in second place.

-Pinto remained in the second division, at Associação Académica de Coimbra, whom he left on 1 October 2018 by mutual consent after being ousted from the Portuguese Cup by amateurs Juventude de Pedras Salgadas.
+Pinto remained in the second division, at Académica de Coimbra, whom he left on 1 October 2018 by mutual consent after being ousted from the Portuguese Cup by amateurs Juventude de Pedras Salgadas.
 The following 18 March he was appointed at F.C.
 Famalicão of the same league, and he won seven of their last eight games to earn promotion.

 On 24 May 2019, it was confirmed that Pinto would take charge of second-tier Leixões S.C. for the upcoming campaign.
 He resigned the following 18 January, after a run of eight matches without a win left the team in ninth place.

 Pinto returned to Chaves in May 2020.
 He left by mutual consent the following 8 February, with the side placed fifth in the second division.

 On 10 July 2022, Pinto was appointed at Saudi First Division League club Al-Jabalain FC.
 He was dismissed on 20 October due to poor results.

+On 30 June 2024, Pinto became head coach of Al Safa FC in the same country and league.
+Three months later, he was sacked.